 Meloxicam is a non-steroidal anti-inflammatory medication.
 This means that it decreases inflammation within the body.
-By decreasing inflammation, it also reduces pain.
+By decreasing inflammation, the medication also reduces pain.

 It is important to consult with your veterinarian prior to giving any new medications or natural supplements.
 There are many potential drug interactions and side effects of meloxicam for dogs so only your veterinarian will be able to determine if meloxicam is safe for your dog.